RAM Energy Announcement

 If you regularly overpay then you will build up credit on your account and in time we will reduce your monthly Direct Debit to rebalance your account.

-If you regularly underpay then you will build up a debt on your account and we will (with your permission) increase your monthly Direct Debit amount in order to pay off the debt and more accurately reflect your usage.
+If you regularly underpay then you will build up a debt on your account and we will increase your monthly Direct Debit amount in order to pay off the debt and more accurately reflect your usage.
+If your monthly payments are usually too low to cover the energy you use, we'll write to you letting you know we need to increase your payments so that you don’t build up too much debt.

 Monthly fixed Direct Debit payments are re-assessed every six months.
 Your statement may be adjusted each time a re-assessment is made, in order to better reflect your usage.